 Vocal cord dysfunction is most common in women, especially those aged 20-40.
 However, it may affect anyone, including kids.

-Symptoms of Vocal Cord Dysfunction
+What are the Symptoms of Vocal Cord Dysfunction?

 Vocal cord dysfunction is characterized by difficulty breathing, particularly getting air into your lungs (during inspiration).
 Other symptoms may include: